forcedotcom/SalesforcePy/docs/_build/html/_sources/get_started.rst.txt

 Create a Client and Log In
 --------------------------

-Getting started is a three-step process:
+Getting started with SalesforcePy is a three-step process:

 1. Import SalesforcePy
 2. Create a client